hilongjw/cov-rate-limit/README.md

-#  Express Rate Limit
+#  Cov Rate Limit

 A lightweight Rate limiter middleware for Express and Koa.
-Use to limit repeated requests to public APIs and/or endpoints such as password reset.
+Use to limit repeated requests to public APIs.

 ## Install